Camanachd Cup: The final

 The final is usually played on a rotation system, with An Aird in Fort William, the Bught Park in Inverness and Mossfield Park in Oban hosting the final.
 In recent years the final has also been held at The Dell in Kingussie, Dunoon and at Old Anniesland in Glasgow.
-The 2022 Final is set to be played at The Dell for the first time since 1999.
+The 2022 Final was played at The Dell for the first time since 1999.

 The 2011 final was the first ever to go to extra time; no final has ever required penalties.

 The Man of the Match has been awarded the Albert Smith Medal since 1972.

 Recent finals

 Between the years of 1990 (when Skye defeated Newtonmore) and 2012 (When Kyles Athletic defeated Inveraray) there was not a final which did not feature either Kingussie or Fort William.

 Kyles Athletic won the Cup in 1994, the match refereed by John Henderson of Caol.
 Captain David Taylor received the trophy from Peter Cullen of sponsor Glenmorangie Distillery Co.
 Cullen died on 7 December 2011 in Edinburgh.

 Oban Camanachd won the trophy in 1996, The Centennial Final, under the management of Colin MacDonald.
 Ron Millican (Kiltarlity) refereed.
 BBC Radio Scotland provided live coverage with commentary by Iain Anderson.
 This was a repeat of the 1993 final.

 The 2009 final was held at Mossfield Park, Oban between Kyles Athletic and holders Fort William on 19 September.
 An exciting final saw Fort William take a 3–0 lead before being pegged back to 3–3 by a Kyles comeback with 10 minutes to go.
-Fort William achieved a three in a row streak however thanks to a late goal by James "Big Jim" Clark and won the game 4–3.
+Fort William achieved a three-in-a-row streak, however, thanks to a late goal by James "Big Jim" Clark and won the game 4–3.
 The match was shown live on BBC 2 and BBC Alba.
 Ronnie Campbell refereed.

-The 2010 final was played at the Bught Park on 18 September 2010 between holders Fort William and Kingussie, who have not won the trophy since 2006.
+The 2010 final was played at the Bught Park on 18 September 2010 between holders Fort William and Kingussie, who had not won the trophy since 2006.
 Fort William won 3–2 with a goal in the last 15 seconds from Gary Innes.
 Billy Wotherspoon refereed.

-The 2011 final was played at the Bught yet again as An Aird is undergoing repair work.
+The 2011 final was played at the Bught yet again as An Aird was undergoing repair work.
 Newtonmore won the game 4–3 with an extra time goal.
 Derek Cameron refereed.

 The 2012 final was played on 15 September at Mossfield Park, Oban.
 Kyles Athletic defeated Inveraray.
 The match was televised on BBC Two with commentary from Gary Innes.